Skip to main content

 GoodRx discount

-Good to know: When we talk about unwanted blood clots, we’re not talking about a clot that forms to stop bleeding, such as when you cut your finger.
-Unwanted blood clots form when there isn’t any bleeding.
+Good to know: When we talk about unwanted blood clots, we’re not talking about a clot that forms to stop bleeding after an injury, such as when you cut your finger.
+Unwanted blood clots form when there isn’t an injury.
 If this happens in a vein, it’s called a deep vein thrombosis (DVT).
 If it happens in the lungs, it’s called a pulmonary embolism (PE).

 Xarelto starts to work within a few hours of your first dose.
 It takes 2 to 4 hours to reach its highest levels in your blood after you take it.
 Unlike some other blood thinners, it doesn’t take several days for Xarelto to build up in your body.

-Xarelto is taken once a day.
+You’ll typically take Xarelto once a day.
+It comes in 2.5 mg, 10 mg, 15 mg, and 20 mg tablets.
 It’s best to take the 15 mg and 20 mg tablets with food.
 This helps your body absorb the medication so it can start working as expected.
 But you can take lower doses of Xarelto with or without food.
 The body absorbs lower doses well either way.

 4. How long do you have to take Xarelto?

 How long you take Xarelto depends on why you’re taking it.
-In some cases, Xarelto may only be taken for a short time.
+In some cases, you may only take Xarelto for a short time.
 In others, Xarelto may be a lifetime medication.

 Below is a chart with the recommended treatment length of Xarelto by condition.
 Keep in mind that the amount of time you take Xarelto may differ.
-Your healthcare provider will decide what’s best for your specific needs, so be sure to follow their directions.
+Your prescriber will decide what’s best for your specific needs, so be sure to follow their directions.

 Condition